 The original regional water quality management plan was completed in 1979.
 Under the 1994-1995 water quality planning program, a report providing an update of and status report on the regional water quality management plan was completed.
-During 2002, work was completed on a major plan amendment for the point source element of the regional water quality management plan as it pertains to the greater Kenosha area.
-Work also continued in assisting the communities in the adoption and implementation of a major plan amendment relating to sewerage facilities and the sewer service area in the greater Racine area.
+During 2004, assistance was continued to be provided as an advisor during the implementation process for the recently adopted plan amendment for the greater Racine area.
 Input was also provided to the Milwaukee Metropolitan Sewerage District on the initiation of a new facility planning program and the parallel need to update the regional water quality management plan.
-Work was initiated on a work plan for updating the regional water quality management plan for the watersheds which relate to the MMSD sewer service area.
+Work was also initiated on the regional water quality management plan for the watersheds which relate to the Milwaukee metropolitan area.
 In this regard, the Commission also participates as a member of a working committee which meets regularly to consider implementation-related steps associated with the MMSD facility plan.

 This project is related to Projects 300-1000 and 300-3000, which include the provision of assistance to designated management agencies in plan implementation and updating on a local basis.
+This project is also related to projects 300-4001, 300-4002, 300-4003, and 300-4004, which involve the preparation of an update of the regional water quality management plan for the watersheds tributary to the Milwaukee metropolitan area.

-During the year 2003, the Commission staff will continue to provide input into the ongoing intergovernmental process relating to implementation of a major plan amendment relating to sewerage facilities and sewer service areas in the greater Racine area.
-Work will also be initiated on updating the regional water quality management plan as it relates to the MMSD sewer service area.
+During the year 2005, the Commission staff will continue to provide input into the ongoing intergovernmental process relating to implementation of a major plan amendment relating to sewerage facilities and sewer service areas as the need arises.

+Work will be continued on the regional water quality management plan update for the watersheds relating to the Milwaukee metropolitan area, as described under project 300-4001.